andre-st/goodreads-toolbox/obsolete/likeminded-old.md

   and books from the outside which would take forever (throttled access)
 - there are members with 94.857 ratings, likely bots
 - lists members with private accounts (reviews still readable)
+- 50% similarity is unrealistic (why?), 3% minimum got me 10 of 31.398 members (299 books),
+  with 5 members actually worth investigating, and only 1 already on my list of 137 followees
 - your Goodreads account must be viewable by
   ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default
 - slow but good enough since you run it 4x a year
 - "...most number of shared books would be a list of children's books"—`likeminded.pl` has a shelf parameter (some sort of selection)

-- my first implementation compared the books, not the authors, and turned out to be too narrow in order to produce satisfying results:
-  Given a minimum of 9 common books (similarity of 3%), got 10 of 31.398 members (299 books), with 5 members actually worth investigating, and only 1 member already on my list of 137 followees.
-  A minimum of 6 common books (2%) listed 43 matches, more or less interesting
+## Considerable alternative implementations

+- compare by author, not book (too narrow)
+- include ratings: only top-rated on both sides, or similar rating

 ## Feedback